 Zhang Wan: What changes have occurred on the grasslands?

-Now, winters have warmed; they are not as cold as in my childhood.
-Summers have less rain; in my childhood, it often poured heavily for several days in summer, but now it rarely rains.
+Now, winters have warmed up; they are not as cold as in my childhood.
+Summers have less rain; in my childhood, it often poured heavily for several days in the summer, but now it rarely rains.
 Our hometown is slightly better, but the rainfall is still pitifully low.

-In my childhood, when living in a tent, heavy rain was quite annoying; water would flow on top of the tent, and water from outside would also flood into the tent.
+When I lived in a tent as a child, heavy rain was quite annoying.
+Water would flow on top of the tent, and water from outside would also flood into the tent.
 We often dug a small ditch around the tent, but when it rained heavily, the small ditch was useless.
 At night, the adults in the family would move things around in the tent to avoid rainwater coming from both above and the grass.

 ཚེ་རིང་དོན་གྲུབ་ནི1961ལོའི་ཟླ་བཅུ་བར་མཚོ་སྔོན་རྨ་ལྷོ་སོག་རྫོང་དུ་སྐྱེས། རང་ལོ་བདུན་བརྒྱད་ནས་བཅུ་གསུམ་བར་གནག་རྫི་བྱས། རང་ལོ་བཅུ་གསུམ་ནས་ཉེར་གཅིག་བར་སློབ་གྲྲིམས། སློབ་འབྲིང་དགེ་རྒན་དང་སྲིད་གཞུང་ལས་བྱེད། དེབ་ཐེར་སྒྲིག་འབྲི་སོགས་ཀྱི་ལས་ཀ་གཉེར་ཏེ2013ལོར་རྒན་ཡོལ་བྱས་ནས་ཆེད་དུ་གསར་རྩོམ་ལས་ལ་གཞོལ་བཞིན་ཡོད། 1983ལོ་ནས་ད་བར་དུ་བོད་རྒྱ་ཡིག་རིགས་གཉིས་ཀྱི་ལམ་ནས་བརྩམས་སྒྲུང་ཡིག་འབྲུ་ས་ཡ་གཉིས་ལྷག་སྤེལ། བརྩམས་ཆོས་ཁག་ཅིག་དབྱིན་ཇི། ཧྥ་རན་སི། འཇར་མན། འཇར་པན། སི་ཝེས་དན། ཧོ་ལན། ཧང་གྷ་རི། སོག་ཡིག་གསར་རྩོམ་སོགས་ཡིག་རིགས་དུ་མར་བསྒྱུར་ཡོད་པ་དང་བོད་སོག་སློབ་གྲྲིང་ཆེ་འབྲིང་དང་ནུབ་གླིང་གི་སློབ་ཆེན་ཁག་ཅིག་གི་བསླབ་དེབ་ཏུའང་བདམས་ཡོད་ལ། རྒྱལ་ཁབ་ཕྱི་ནང་གི་རྩོམ་རིག་བྱ་དགའ་ཐེངས་མང་ཐོབ་མྱོང་།